Spring 2021 marks the start of a multi-year construction project to the bridge at Stoney Trail SE and the Bow River.

 - Berm construction begins on the east side of the river.

-- 8 kilometres of north/south pedestrian pathways will be detoured on the east side of the Bow River between Rotary Park and the South Fish Creek Bridge.
-This detour will apply for the duration of the construction project.
+- Pathway detour: Approximately 6 km of north/south pedestrian pathway on the east side of the river between Rotary Park and the South Fish Creek Bridge will apply for the duration of the project.

-- Pedestrian and vehicular access from McKenzie Meadows Drive / 24th Street SE to Rotary Park (Fish Creek Provincial Park) will be closed intermittently for the duration of the project.
+- Rotary park access: Pedestrian and vehicular access from McKenzie Meadows Drive to Rotary Park (Fish Creek Provincial Park) will be closed intermittently for the duration of the project.

-- Vehicle access to Mackenzie Meadows Golf Club via McKenzie Meadows Drive SE will remain open.
+- McKenzie Meadows Driving Range: Vehicle access via McKenzie Meadows Drive SE will remain open.

 June – August 2021

-- Berm construction anticipated to begin on the west side of the river
+- Berm construction anticipated to begin on the west side of the river.
+Hauling material from east to west berm will occur.

 This is a multi-year project with construction continuing beyond one construction season.
 Future closures and detours can be expected and will be communicated as they arise.